v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 $$ s_t(x) = \frac{\sum_{i=1}^N  - \frac{x - X_0^i \sqrt{\alpha_{t}}}{1-\alpha_{t}} p_{X_0^i\sqrt{\alpha_{t}}, 1-\alpha_{t}}(x)}{\sum_{i=1}^N p_{X_0^i\sqrt{\alpha_{t}}, 1-\alpha_{t}}(x)}  $$

 This method can be very heavy as it needs to operate on the entire dataset at each step.
+Note that the resulting distribution is a Gaussian mixture with equally weighted normal variables centered on each particle $$X_0^i$$.

+Another method would be to actually approximate the distribution $$p_t$$ with a lower dimension Gaussian mixture.
+The score has a closed form and can then be easily calculated.

 ## Centered Gaussian case